Treatment of Constipation In Older Adults

 Other Prescription Medications for Constipation

-Lubiprostone is more expensive than other constipation treatments and should only be used when your symptoms persist after trying different medications.
+Lubiprostone is more expensive than other medications indicated for the treatment of constipation and should only be used when your symptoms persist after trying different medications.

 Other Prescription Medications for Constipation